-If the alleged perpetrator is a known student, and the investigation identifies sufficient information regarding a discriminatory act, the target may have the following options:
+If the respondent is a known student, and the investigation identifies sufficient information regarding a discriminatory act, the complainant may have the following options:

-- Restorative Mediation Process: If both the target and the alleged perpetrator agree to the Restorative Mediation process, they will participate in facilitated conversation, possibly with representatives of affected communities (for example, members of a specific identity group, a residence hall community, or members of a student organization), to establish a plan for repairing damage to those affected and/or targeted by the discriminatory act.
-This process requires alleged perpetrators to acknowledge their part in the incident and to accept restorative actions agreed upon by all parties.
+- Restorative Resolution Process: If both the complainant and the respondent agree to the Restorative Resolution process, they will participate in facilitated conversation, possibly with representatives of affected communities (for example, members of a specific identity group, a residence hall community, or members of a student organization), to establish a plan for repairing damage to those affected and/or targeted by the discriminatory act.
+This process requires respondents to acknowledge their part in the incident and to accept restorative actions agreed upon by all parties.
 Note: The perceived severity and impact of the discriminatory act will determine whether this option applies to particular cases.
-The case will be reviewed to determine whether this option For example, restorative mediation would not likely be available for discriminatory acts resulting in significant property damage or any level of physical assault.
-See below, “How Will the College Heal from a Discriminatory Act,” for further discussion of the restorative mediation process.
+The case will be reviewed to determine whether this option applies.
+For example, restorative resolution would not likely be available for discriminatory acts resulting in significant property damage or any level of physical assault.

 - Student Code of Conduct Process: Depending on the nature of the discrimination and the alleged prohibited conduct, the process may include an Administrative Hearing or Conduct Panel Hearing.
 Details

-If the alleged perpetrator is a known faculty or staff member and the investigation identifies sufficient information of a discriminatory act, disciplinary action and/or restorative mediation will be taken consistent with appropriate faculty and staff policies and procedures, including the college’s Non-Discrimination and Equal Employment Opportunity Policy.
+If the respondent is a known faculty or staff member and the investigation identifies sufficient information of a discriminatory act, disciplinary action and/or restorative resolution will be taken consistent with appropriate faculty and staff policies and procedures, including the college’s Non-Discrimination and Equal Employment Opportunity Policy.
 Whether moving forward with an adjudication process or not, the incident will be coded and reported in Ursinus’s discriminatory act or hate crime statistics.

-If the alleged perpetrator is unknown, the target may have the following options:
+If the respondent is unknown, the complainant may have the following options:

 - Request Further Investigation: The target can request an investigation, at which point the incident will be turned over to the appropriate College officials for further investigation.
-If the target is property or the institution, then we encourage campus constituents to report the incident so that the College can commence with an investigation.
+If the alleged discriminatory act targets property or the institution, then we encourage campus constituents to report the incident so that the College can commence with an investigation.

-- No Action, Discrimination Reported: Ursinus is committed to keeping accurate records of all discriminatory incidents, even when the perpetrator is unknown.
-As such, we encourage reporting of all incidents of discrimination, even if the perpetrator is unknown and unlikely to be known.
+- No Action, Discrimination Reported: Ursinus is committed to keeping accurate records of all discriminatory incidents, even when the respondent is unknown.
+As such, we encourage reporting of all incidents of discrimination, even if the respondent is unknown and unlikely to be known.
 Depending on the circumstances, the College may need to move forward with further investigation regardless of the target’s wishes.

 How Will Discriminatory Acts be Reported to the Campus Community?